Data Security Awareness

 Incident reporting culture:

-How can you manage the risk?
+How can you manage the data security risks?

-Create a staff security policy:
+Create a staff corporate security policy:

 Establish a staff induction process: